What is the status of camp for summer 2022?

-Camp is OPEN for Summer 2021!
-We had a safe and successful 2020 season following COVID-19 regulations and the kids had fun!
-Please see our section on COVID-19 for more specific information regarding this year which may be different than the answers to the below (e.g. pick-up times on Fridays and Eco Adventures overnight).
+Camp is OPEN for Summer 2022!
+We had safe and successful 2020 and 2021 seasons following COVID regulations and the kids had fun!
+Please see our section on COVID for more specific information regarding this year which may be different than the answers to the below (e.g. pick-up times on Fridays and Eco Adventures overnight).
 Registration opens January 1.

 What is the Tom Denney Nature Camp?

 TDNC is similar to an old-fashioned summer camp where kids play games and do activities in the woods, fields, trails and ponds.
 We have a variety of games and activities that involve playing and teamwork and adventure and creativity – without any distractions like electronics.

 What makes the Tom Denney Nature Camp special?

 The campers tell us what makes us special are the counselors.
 Our counselors do everything with the campers, from playing the games to eating lunch.
 The kids love hanging out with them and vice-versa.
 Speaking of lunch, we have a campfire where kids can roast their hot dogs and marshmallows!

 We pride ourselves in keeping the kids entertained with games, but also offer team building and creative activities to keep things balanced.
 Everything we do is based on fun and with a nature theme.
 For example, one of our all-camp tag games is called Predator and Prey where the campers and counselors are arranged in groups of animals on the food chain and they have to find food, water and shelter while tagging those in the food chain below them and avoid getting tagged by those in the food chain above them.
 This is a camp favorite.
 Another favorite is shelter building since who doesn’t want to build a lean-to fort in the woods.
 The kids are so creative and proud of their work.
 You are welcome and encouraged to visit with your child and see their structures.
 Then we have the performances on Fridays.
 The kids create these during the week and perform them for their families and friends.